timescale/docs/_troubleshooting/slow-tiering-chunks.md

 * Copy this comment at the top of every troubleshooting page -->

 Chunks are tiered asynchronously.
-Chunks are selected to be tiered to s3 one at a time ordered by their enqueue time.
+Chunks are selected to be tiered to the object storage tier one at a time ordered by their enqueue time.

 To see the chunks waiting to be tiered query the `timescaledb_osm.chunks_queued_for_tiering` view